Agramm18/Patient_Management_System_v.05/README.md

 ## In Progress

-- `Auth` services exist, but the login and registration logic is not implemented yet
+- `LoginService` is still empty, so the login option is only a placeholder
+- Registration currently collects user data and creates a password hash, but it does not persist a new user account yet
 - `MenuController`, `ServiceController`, and `uiController` are currently placeholders
 - No patient management workflow is connected yet
 - No persistent patient data logic exists yet